lanmarc77/esp-audio-book-player/README.md

 able to play files from huge SD cards and at the same time sorts the files based on their name and remembers and resumes the last listening position.
 Many people nowadays will use subscription services with corresponding apps on their smartphone.
 These services and the apps usually track the users.
-The can also be canceled at any time.
+They can also be canceled at any time.
 May it be for politics or economic reasons.
-They usually do not allow you own the audio book but only sell a license to listen at it for as long as the company exists or is allowed to do business with you.
+They usually do not allow you to own the audio book but only sell a license to listen at it for as long as the company exists or is allowed to do business with you.
 I have an audio book collection that I created by only buying if I can download the files or copy them e.g. from a CD to keep them.
 Without DRM.